EV charging point installation: a business guide for electricians

 Workplace Charging Scheme

 Businesses can claim up to £350 per charger (up to 40 chargers) through the Workplace Charging Scheme.
-This is a separate pot of money from the domestic grant and opens up the commercial installation market.
+This is separate from the domestic grant and opens up the commercial installation market.

-Commercial installations are typically larger jobs (multiple chargers, load management systems, groundwork) and can be worth £5,000 to £50,000 or more.
-They also tend to lead to ongoing maintenance contracts.
+Commercial installations are typically larger jobs (multiple chargers, load management systems, groundwork) and can be valued at £5,000 to £50,000 or more.
+They also often lead to ongoing maintenance contracts.

 How to price EV charger installations